 GNOME Games can also run in KDE, Xfce, or LXDE while KDE Games can likewise run in GNOME, Xfce, and LXDE.
 It should also be mentioned that many major Linux distros offer versions in multiple desktop environments / window managers, which includes all four of the desktop environments described above, and it is even possible to have any combination of GNOME, KDE, Xfce, LXDE, Enlightenment, or other desktop environments / window managers installed simultaneously on your Linux system.
 However, when installing multiple Linux desktop environments / window managers on the same computer, it is important to know that there will be may redundancies between similar applications (system tools, games, etc.) found within each.

 Another outstanding feature of Linux desktop environments / window managers is their flexibility, which gives users the ability to Click here to see a larger screenshot of the Xfce desktop in Xubuntu which has been made to look similar to Mac OS X, using Docky.
 Like other software in Xubuntu, Docky can be downloaded and installed from the Ubuntu Software Center or the Synaptic Package Manager.
-The default desktop in Dreamlinux looks much like Mac OS X, and Zorin OS has a nice feature called "Look Changer" which allows users to choose the normal GNOME desktop, or from desktops very similar to either Windows 7 or XP.
+Zorin OS has a nice feature called "Look Changer" which allows users to choose the normal GNOME desktop, or from desktops very similar to either Mac OS X, Windows 7 or XP.
 Click here to see a larger screenshot of Zorin OS in the Windows XP mode, but without the legion of viruses.
 Click here to see more examples of customized Linux desktops .
 Below are links to websites which offer a wide variety of eye candy for the GNOME, KDE, and Xfce desktops:

 Click here for a nice comparison between KDE and GNOME .
 Click here to learn more about the differences between the various Linux desktop environments in an article by linuxreviews.org .
 Wikipedia also provides an excellent comparison of the various desktop environments in an article entitled "Comparison of X Window System Desktop Environments" .
 Another great resource is the Windows Managers for X website .